-Universities Research Association Inc. (URA) makes an award for outstanding work conducted by a postdoctoral researcher at Fermilab or in collaboration with Fermilab scientists.
-Alvin Tollestrup presents the award during the annual Users’ Meeting held at Fermilab in June.
+Universities Research Association Inc. (URA) will make an award for outstanding work conducted by a postdoctoral research fellow at Fermilab or in collaboration with Fermilab scientists.
+The award is named after celebrated Fermilab scientist Alvin Tollestrup.

-All Ph.D. researchers in non-tenure-track or non-tenure-track-equivalent positions at Fermilab or URA member institutions, or at institutions collaborating in Fermilab projects, who are within six years of the receipt of their Ph.D. (as of the nomination deadline) are eligible.
-The work for which the award is made must be performed in conjunction with a Fermilab experiment or accelerator project, or under the auspices of the Fermilab Theory or Astrophysics Groups.
+All Ph.D. researchers in non-tenure track or non-tenure track equivalent positions at Fermilab or URA member institutions, or institutions collaborating in Fermilab projects, who are within six years of the receipt of their Ph.D. (as of the nomination deadline) are eligible.
+The work for which the award is made must be performed in conjunction with a Fermilab experiment or project, or under the auspices of the Fermilab Theory or Astrophysics Groups.

 A committee appointed by the Fermilab director will select the most outstanding work.
-The recipient is notified in May and is invited to present the work in a talk at the annual Fermilab Users’ Meeting in June.
-The recipient of the award receives a certificate of recognition and a check for $4,000 from URA.
+The recipient of the award will receive a certificate of recognition and a check for $10,000 from URA.

 Photo credit (above): The Fermi National Accelerator Laboratory